TomHarrop/ird-5acc-paper/ms/end_matter.md

 ### Authors’ contributions

-HA and SJ initiated and led the project and designed experiments with TWRH and OM.
+HA and SJ designed the research with input from TWRH and OM;
-HA performed panicle dissections, sample preparation and phenotypic analysis.
-TWRH extracted nucleic acids for sequencing.
-KB and AML performed the high throughput qPCR analyses.
+HA, TWRH, OM, KB and AML performed the research;
-TWRH and OM performed all bioinformatic and statistical analyses and script development.
-ML supervised the field experiment and phenotyping in Columbia.
-AML contributed to *AP2/EREBP*-like gene characterization and mutant analysis.
+TWRH, OM, HA and ML performed data analysis, collection and interpretation;
-TWRH, OM, SJ and HA wrote the manuscript together.
+TWRH, SJ and HA wrote the manuscript.
-All the authors read and approved the final manuscript.